spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v7/responsive-images/getting-started-with-responsive-images.md

 ### Progressive image loading

 When visiting a [Medium](https://medium.com/) blog you might have noticed (on a slower connection) that before a full image is displayed a blurred version of the image is shown.
-The blurred images is replace by a high res one as soon as that big version has been downloaded.
+The blurred image is replace by a high res one as soon as that big version has been downloaded.
 The blurred image is actually a very tiny image that's being sized up.

 The advantage of displaying a blurred version is that a visitor has a hint of what is going to be displayed very early on and that there won't be any distracting flickering due to relayouting when the big image has been downloaded.